 All sites have the possibility to achieve at least some additional height and plot ratio above the base (as of right) building height limit (Tier 1 additional development potential) in order to encourage variety in the built form.
-This tier has clear set limits on height, plot ratio and floor plate size.
 Greater potential for additional height (Tier 2 additional development potential) is possible in areas near or within the Special Design Area set in current Schedule 9A.
 This applies to areas within the previous special design area, those areas with existing tall buildings and areas that are highly accessible by public transport (existing Ferry and future South Perth train station).
-This tier has no maximum height limit, but does have a limit on floorplate size and plot ratio
+Both tiers have clear set limits on height, plot ratio and floor plate size.